Short Trips From Medellin

 The following is a selection of our favorite short trips from Medellin.

 To get to Sante Fe you can take a bus, minubus or collective (shared taxi) from Medellin’s Terminal Norte (North Bus Station).
-Alternatively you can take a tour with Palenque Tours.
+For a more enjoyable visit you can book a private tour with car and driver from Toucan Cafe & Tours.

 Rio Claro - if you're looking for more than just a one day trip then Rio Claro is a great option.
 Just three hours east of Medellin Rio Claro offers the chance to get up close and personal with Colombian flora & fauna whilst also being able to participate in various outdoor activities such as rafting, caving and zip lining through the canopy.
 For the less adventurous you can explore the river and take a swim at one of the relaxing “beach spots”.

 There are several types of accommodations to choose from including a Eco hotel or a selection of cabins, some with no external walls, giving you the chance to sleep to the sounds of a chorus of birds and frogs.

 Be sure to bring a sizeable amount of cash with you as they don’t accept credit cards.
 There’s an ATM about 30 minutes away from Rio Claro that may or may not be operational.
 You are not allowed to bring food, alcohol or stereos into the park.

 Rio Claro don’t take bookings by email only by telephone.
 However they do have an office conveniently located alongside Parque Poblado, which is probably more convenient.
 You can find out more information on the Rio Claro website.

 The following video gives a good insight into what you'll see at Rio Claro.
 It's quite long and only in Spanish, you might want to just skip through it.

 If you have the chance we recommend you also visit Hacienda Napoles an African themed hotel, zoo and waterpark, located on the way back from Rio Claro.
 Because of the scale of the park it's recommended you have a vehicle to get around.